GeForceLegend/Sundial-Lite/Readme.md

 # Violet Shader (Sundial-Lite Edit)

-More water noise and more cloud...
+More water noise and more cloud...(Testing)

 ## Supported versions